Mixing times of a Burnside process Markov chain on set partitions: Final Remarks

-Stam's algorithm proceeds as follows.
-Pick an integer $N$ according to the distribution $\mu_n$.
+There are other algorithms for uniformly sampling from set partitions of $[n]$ that are not based on a Markov chain.
+Perhaps the most well known is {\em Stam's algorithm} \cite{Sta83}.
+Pick an integer $N$ according to the distribution $\mu_n(k) = \frac{1}{eB_n} \frac{k^n}{k!}$, where $k \in \N$.
 Then drop $n$ labeled balls uniformly among $N$ urns.
 Finally, form a set partition of $[n]$ such that $i,j \in [n]$ are in the same block if and only if the balls labeled $i$ and $j$ are in the same urn.
 Stam showed that the set partition generated by this algorithm is a uniformly random set partition of size $n$.
-Moreover observe that after dropping the balls in the urns that some of the urns may be empty.
-Stam showed that the number of empty urns is Poisson distributed and is independent from the generated set partition.
+Moreover he showed that the number of empty urns is Poisson distributed and is independent of the generated set partition.
 Another algorithm for exact sampling is Arratia and DeSalvo's {\em probabilistic divide-and-conquer} (PDC) algorithm \cite{AD16}.
 The PDC algorithm divides the sample space into two parts, samples each part separately, then appropriately pieces them back together to form an exact sample from the target distribution.